meows4h/PrePurchasing/README.md

 ## Full Step by Step Guide
 ### Script Portion
-1. Download the full or part of the Pre-Purchasing sheet as a CSV file.
+1. Download the full or part of the Pre-Purchasing sheet by going to File -> Create a Copy -> Download a Copy.
-2. Export this as an .xlsx file named `input.xlsx` (or whichever name you set in `config.ini`).
+2. Rename the file to `input.xlsx` (or whichever name you set in `config.ini`).
 3. Move the file to the directory of the python script (or to where you set the input directory).
 4. If you have not already, run `install.bat` (or install pandas via pip).
 5. Run `run.bat` (or `main.py` via the command line).
+(Note: Running this for the first time may have some lag, be patient!
+If you need to restart it, press Ctrl + C once or twice to stop the program)
 6. You may be asked if you wish to overwrite the output file, hit yes or no depending on what you'd like.
 7. You will be asked if you wish to remove duplicates, enter 'y' to indicate yes.
 8. The script will run, if debug is enabled in `config.ini` it will print all skipped entries.